MacCarragle History, Family Crest & Coats of Arms

 The annals of Scottish history reveal that MacCarragle was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The MacCarragle family lived in the lands of Cargill in east Perthshire where the family at one time had extensive territories.

 Early Origins of the MacCarragle family

 The surname MacCarragle was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Cargill is a parish containing, with the villages of Burreltown, Wolfhill, and Woodside.
 "This place, of which the name, of Celtic origin, signifies a village with a church, originally formed a portion of the parish of Cupar-Angus, from which, according to ancient records, it was separated prior to the year 1514."

 Important Dates for the MacCarragle family

 This web page shows only a small excerpt of our MacCarragle research.
-Another 92 words (7 lines of text) covering the years 1283, 1457, 1681, 1619, 1681, 1638, 1643 and 1681 are included under the topic Early MacCarragle History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1283, 1457, 1681, 1685, 1619, 1681, 1638, 1643, 1681 and 1605 are included under the topic Early MacCarragle History in all our PDF Extended History products and printed products wherever possible.

 MacCarragle Spelling Variations